LiamJCates/Programming-Notes/C++/functions.md

 By default, C++ uses call by value to pass arguments.

+When we care about performance, we usually pass small values by-value and larger ones by-reference.
+Here ‘‘small’’ means ‘‘something that’s really cheap to copy.’’
+Exactly what ‘‘small’’ means depends on machine architecture, but ‘‘the size of two or three pointers or less’’ is a good rule of thumb.

 A function cannot be called unless it has been previously declared.

 A function declaration may contain argument names.
 This can be a help to the reader of a program, but unless the declaration is also a function definition, the compiler simply ignores such names.